censeoproject/censeoproject.github.io/pilldispenser.markdown

 ![Pill Dispenser Image](/images/Pill%20Dispenser%20image.jpeg)
 <br />A refill button makes it incredibly easy to automatically record refills of a standard size.
 Additionally whenever the number of pills decreases to a set amount, a red warning light turns on.
 The astronauts will have packages of a set amount of pills, so when the warning light comes on, they can take the standard refill size of pills and refill the dispenser.
 Non-standard refill sizes can of course be easily recorded manually in the database.

-This pill dispenser is an original design that we 3D printed to hold the break beam sensors and an airsoft speed loader so that when the pill was dispensed
+This pill dispenser uses an original design that we 3D printed to hold the break beam sensors and an airsoft speed loader to track when the pill was dispensed.

 # 3D Printing
 ## The Problem: